rorcde/rodrigo_rivera_com/pages/resume.md

 header: no
 # Resume settings
 resume_avatar:                  "true"
-resume_name:                    "Rodrigo Rivera"
+resume_name:                    "Rodrigo Rivera-Castro"
-resume_title:                   "Machine Learning Research"
+#resume_title:                   "Machine Learning Research"
 resume_image: org_rodrigorivera_313x350.jpg

 # used for the contact button in _layouts/resume.html
 resume_contact_email:           "rodrigo.riveracastro@skoltech.ru"

 # the next two items are used for schema itemprops in _layouts/resume.html
-resume_contact_telephone:       "555-7334"
+resume_contact_telephone:       "000000"
-resume_contact_address:         "742 Evergreen Terrace, Springfield"
+resume_contact_address:         "Skolkovo Innovation Center, Building 3, 143026 Moscow, Russia"

-resume_header_contact_info:     "742 Evergreen Terrace, Springfield • 555-7334 • rodrigo.riveracastro@skoltech.ru"
+resume_header_contact_info:     "Skolkovo Innovation Center, Building 3, 143026 Moscow, Russia - rodrigo.riveracastro@skoltech.ru"
 display_header_contact_info:    "true"

-resume_header_intro: "<p>International by design, speaking 5 languages, Rodrigo has worked on leadership roles in machine learning research and data science in South East Asia, the Americas and Europe with leading FMCG and Internet companies over the last 10 years. </p>"
+#resume_header_intro: "<p>International by design, speaking 5 languages, Rodrigo has worked on leadership roles in machine learning research and data science in South East Asia, the Americas and Europe with leading FMCG and Internet companies over the last 10 years. </p>"

 # use "yes" to display the email contact button,
 # "no" to display an "I'm not looking for work" message,